-The Midrash says allegorically that when God was preparing to give the Torah, all the mountains stepped forward and declared why they thought the Torah should be given on them.
+The Midrash says that when God was preparing to give the Torah, all the mountains stepped forward and declared why they thought the Torah should be given on them.
 "I am the highest mountain," said one.
 "No," said another, "I am the steepest mountain and therefore the Torah should be given on me."

 One by one, they all stated their claims.
-But in the end, God chose Mount Sinai - not because it was the tallest or the grandest (because it's not, as anyone who's toured the Sinai Desert will attest), but because, says the Midrash, it is the most humble.
+In the end, God chose Mount Sinai - not because it was the tallest or the grandest (it's not, as anyone who's toured the Sinai Desert will attest), but because, says the Midrash, it was the most humble.

 What is this notion of "humility" and what does it have to do with Torah?

-First, let's clarify what humility is not.
+First, let's clarify what humility is NOT.
 Humility does not mean a meek reluctance to speak up or be assertive.
 Humility is not slouching your shoulders and having low self-esteem.
-The Torah (Numbers 12:3) refers to Moses as "the most humble person who ever lived" - and yet he aggressively confronts Pharaoh, fights a war against Amalek, and stands up to castigate the Jewish people.
+The Torah (Numbers 12:3) refers to Moses as "the most humble person who ever lived" – yet he aggressively confronts Pharaoh, fights a war against Amalek, and stands up to castigate the Jewish people.

-- "Arrogance" = I'm all that counts.
+• "Arrogance" = I'm all that counts.

 • "Humility" = What's greater than me is what counts.

 Rabbi Simcha Bunim of Pshischa (19th century Europe) always carried two slips of paper – one in the right pocket and one in the left.
 On one paper was written the Talmudic statement, "The entire world was created just for me" (Sanhedrin 38a).
 On the other paper was written the words of Abraham, "I am but dust and ashes" (Genesis 18:27).
-In this way, he was reminded that there are times to step forward, and times to step back.
+In this way, the rabbi was reminded that there are times to step forward, and times to step back.

 Rabbi Rafael of Barshad (19th century Europe) summed it up as follows: "When I get to heaven, they'll ask me, why didn't you learn more Torah?
 And I'll tell them that I'm slow-witted.
 Then they'll ask me, why didn't you do more kindness for others?
 And I'll tell them that I'm physically weak.
 Then they'll ask me, why didn't you give more Tzedakah?
 And I'll tell them that I didn't have enough money.
 But then they'll ask me: If you were so stupid, weak and poor, why were you so arrogant?
 And for that I won't have an answer."

-So how do we achieve humility?
-The first thing a Jew does upon awakening in the morning is to say the "Modeh Ani" prayer: "I acknowledge You, God, for graciously returning my soul for yet another day.
+How do we achieve humility?
+The first thing a Jew does upon awakening in the morning is to say the Modeh Ani prayer: "I acknowledge you, God, for graciously returning my soul for yet another day.
 Thank you!"

 More tools for gaining humility:

-- Read eulogies.
+• Read eulogies.
 They're a good dose of humility.
 They help us get perspective on the true meaning of life.
 Try to write your own obituary.
 For what do you want to be remembered?

 • Use humility to rise above arguments.
 You don't have to respond to every insult.

 • Ask a close friend to give you criticism.
 As we more clearly see our own faults, we are less likely to be arrogant toward others.